+Where is your meat and poultry from?

-Our beef, lamb, and pork are sourced through a multigenerational, family-owned farm and slaughterhouse in Pine Plains, N.Y.–right across the river from us on the Kingston-Rhinebeck bridge.
-Our certified organic chicken is from family farms in the mid-Atlantic.
+Our beef, lamb, and pork are sourced through multigenerational, family-owned farms and slaughterhouses in Pine Plains, NY, Manheim, PA, and Romulus, NY.
+Our certified organic chicken is from a family-owned farm in Pennsylvania.

 +Explain whole animal butchery.

 Whole animal butchery is the practice of cutting from whole carcasses, rather than buying boxed meat or bulk standard cuts.
 We like this approach of purchasing whole animals because, among other reasons, it gives our farmers job security.